-- (a) With reference to Extract 1 and using Price Elasticity of Demand (PED), explain the impact on consumers' food expenditure as a result of the climate change.
-[4] - (b) With reference to Extract 1, explain the reason for the increase in consumption for animal-based proteins in developing countries.
-[2] - (c) With reference to Extract 2, explain why there is "a downward trend in meat-eating but figures are still high" (Extract 2).
-[4] - (d) With reference to Extract 3, - (i) and using a demand and supply diagram, explain how the Environmental Land Management Schemes (ELMS) boost UK farmers' income as a result of doing the right thing for the environment.
+- (a) With reference to Extract 1, explain the reason for the large increase in consumption for animal-based proteins in developing countries.
+[2] - (b) With reference to Extract 2, explain why there is "a downward trend in meat-eating but figures are still high" (Extract 2).
+[4] - (c) With reference to Extract 3, - (i) and using a demand and supply diagram, explain how the Environmental Land Management Schemes (ELMS) boost UK farmers' income as a result of doing the right thing for the environment.
 [4] - (ii) explain the unintended consequence of UK's higher environment standards in food production on its economy.
-[2] - (e) Using a demand and supply diagram, explain and comment on the likely effects of the decrease in demand for meat (Extract 2) and the subsidies for livestock farming (Extract 4) on the quantity of meat transacted in UK.
-[6] - (f) With reference to the information provided, discuss the view that providing information would reduce allocative inefficiency caused by imperfect information on "the demand side" (Extract 4) of UK's food systems. - (g) With reference to the information provided, discuss whether a reduction in subsidies given to high-emission food production should be implemented by the UK government to address the market failure on "the supply side" (Extract 4) of UK's food systems.
+[2] - (d) With reference to the information provided, discuss the view that providing information would reduce allocative inefficiency caused by imperfect information on "the demand side" (Extract 4) of UK's food systems. - (e) With reference to the information provided, discuss whether a reduction in subsidies given to high-emission food production should be implemented by the UK government to address the market failure on "the supply side" (Extract 4) of UK's food systems.
 [10]

-[Total: 40]
+[Total: 30]